hashicorp/field-workshops-vault/docs/slides/multi-cloud/adp/index.md

 * Initialize the server to get unseal keys and an initial root token
 * Unseal the Vault server with the unseal keys

+???

+* You can run a local Vault in Dev mode, for quick testing
+* To run a Vault server in production mode
+  * You define all your configuration in config files
+  * You run the command `vault server`
+  * A brand new Vault with nothing inside it needs to be initialized, that is we tell it to create a new master encryption key, some unseal key shards that can be combined to derive that encryption key, and a root token with full admin access to do the initial setup
+  * Vault starts in what we call a sealed state, which just means that it does not know the encryption key, so we need to provide some of those unseal key shards

 ---
 # Initializing Vault Clusters
 * Recall that a Vault cluster runs multiple Vault servers